NoviScl/AI-Researcher/README.md

 All the edited ideas (with executors' proposed changes), papers, and codebases can be downloaded from [this link](https://drive.google.com/file/d/1PpxeTz_-xHHcMXyUwv1Oed1avTaiD5vv/view?usp=sharing).

+We also include the scripts that we used to do the statistical tests in the paper.

 ## Citation

 Please cite our papers and star this repo if you find our work useful, thanks!
 Feel free to contact clsi@stanford.edu or open an issue if you have any questions.